 Stephen Goff and Jim Boswell will discuss developments in provider and payor relationships, including new contracting strategies.

-Gary Eiland and Adam Robinson will discuss affiliations between academic medical centers and community hospitals.
+David Church, Director at PWC, Gary Eiland and Adam Robison will discuss affiliations between academic medical centers and community hospitals.